Lines Definitions Flashcards | Channels for Pearson+

 Slope

-A numerical measure of a line's steepness, calculated as the ratio of vertical change to horizontal change between two points.Rise
+A numerical measure of a line's steepness, found by dividing the change in y-values by the change in x-values between two points.Rise

 The vertical change between two points on a line, representing the difference in y-values.Run

-The horizontal change between two points on a line, representing the difference in x-values.Delta
+The horizontal change between two points on a line, representing the difference in x-values.Slope-Intercept Form

-A Greek letter symbol (Δ) used to denote change or difference in a variable, such as Δy or Δx.Slope-Intercept Form

-An equation format for lines, y = mx + b, where m is the slope and b is the y-intercept.Y-Intercept
+An equation format for lines, written as y = mx + b, where m is the slope and b is the y-intercept.Y-Intercept

-The point where a line crosses the y-axis, found by setting x to zero in the equation.X-Intercept

-The point where a line crosses the x-axis, found by setting y to zero in the equation.Point-Slope Form
+The point where a line crosses the y-axis, found by setting x to zero in the line's equation.Point-Slope Form

-An equation format for lines, y - y₁ = m(x - x₁), used when a slope and a point on the line are known.Standard Form
+A line equation format, y - y₁ = m(x - x₁), used when a slope and a specific point are known.Standard Form

-A linear equation format, Ax + By + C = 0, where A, B, and C are constants.Parallel Lines
+A linear equation format, Ax + By + C = 0, useful for quickly finding x- and y-intercepts.Parallel Lines

-Lines in a plane that never intersect, characterized by having identical slopes but different y-intercepts.Perpendicular Lines
+Distinct lines in the same plane with identical slopes but different y-intercepts, never intersecting.Perpendicular Lines

 Lines that intersect at right angles, with slopes that are negative reciprocals of each other.Undefined Slope

-A situation where the run (Δx) is zero, resulting in division by zero, typically describing vertical lines.Zero Slope
+A situation where a line is vertical, causing division by zero in the slope formula.Zero Slope

-A situation where the rise (Δy) is zero, indicating a perfectly horizontal line.Ordered Pair

 A pair of numbers (x, y) representing a specific point's location on a coordinate plane.Reciprocal

-A value obtained by inverting a fraction; used to describe the relationship between slopes of perpendicular lines.
+A value obtained by inverting a fraction; for perpendicular slopes, the sign is also changed.